 The farm is situated in the Allegheny Plateau and surrounded by many beautiful places to hike, camp, kayak and bike.
 It borders the Cranesville Swamp Nature Preserve where we sometimes have the pleasure of watching bears from our fields.
 Nearby Deep Creek Lake is a popular tourist destination, and the cities of Morgantown, Cumberland and Thomas/Davis are all an hour’s drive from the farm, all of which are great destinations for live music, good food and excellent company.

-Round Right Farm is currently hiring Farm Assistants and Apprentices for the 2013 season.
-Please scroll down for info on these openings
+Round Right Farm is currently looking to hire an Assistant Farm Manager and an Apprentice.
+Please scroll down for info on these openings.

 Round Right Farm is seeking an Assistant Farm Manager.
 This is a full-time, year-round position, starting at $12/hr.
 On-farm housing in a one bedroom house, including utilities, is included.

 The assistant manager will be working directly with the farm owners (we’re also the managers) in any and all of the various tasks associated with running a local produce delivery business.
 We’re looking for someone with at least 1 year's experience growing organic vegetables for market who knows the work rhythms of vegetable life and understands the need to be flexible in scheduling and eager to put in a long day when the weather is right.
 That being said, the Assistant Farm Manager will have many responsibilities that are unrelated to weather.
 We’ve grown to the point where two managers are not enough to get everything done.
 We’re looking for someone who can quickly learn our systems, make themselves indispensable to the farm and help us continue to thrive.